By Laura Calugar

 Adding IoT to the amenity package will not only make your community stand out among others, but it will also positively impact the property’s net operating income and value.
 As technology progresses, smart apartments are likely to be as common as fitness centers or swimming pools.
 The Midwest region seems to be ahead of many other areas when it comes to smart apartment adoption.

 Multi-Housing News spoke with Sce Pike, founder & CEO of IOTAS, a company that provides integrated smart devices.
 We wanted to find out more about the growth of smart multifamily projects in the Midwestern region and why developers have focused their attention on this area.
 Apart from new smart communities coming up in Columbus, Ohio, St. Louis, Minneapolis, Dallas or Chicago, Omaha, Neb. has welcomed its first fully enabled smart community.
-Known as 1415@The Yard, the 101-unit community allows tenants to control most areas of the apartment through an app.
+Known as [email protected] Yard, the 101-unit community allows tenants to control most areas of the apartment through an app.

 How is the Midwest attracting developers of smart communities?